 - Be sure to schedule an admissions interview/campus visit.
 Do not pass up the opportunity to meet and inform the individual who will be reviewing your credentials!

 Merit-based tuition scholarships and tuition grants are awarded by the Washington College Scholarship Committee to full-time accepted undergraduate applicants without regard to financial need.
 In all cases, it is advantageous to complete the requirements for admission in advance of the February 15 application deadline.
-Unless otherwise noted, annual renewal requires full-time enrollment and a cumulative grade point average between 3.0 and 4.0.
+Unless otherwise noted, annual renewal requires full-time enrollment and a minimum cumulative grade point average of 2.5.
 For additional information about the academic tuition scholarship and tuition grant opportunities, contact the Admissions Office.

 Merit-based tuition scholarships are fixed in amount and awarded at the time of admission.
 Students who are not offered a merit-based tuition scholarship at the time of admission are eligible to be considered for the normal array of College awards and prizes offered to eligible undergraduate students and may be eligible to receive need-based financial aid.